luetzyas/edpo-ss24-drop-shipping-a1-gr4/docs/submissions/A1_E1_Gr4_KafkaStart.md

 ### Conclusion
 - The consumer can read records from the specified offset, which can lead to not processing records that were sent before the consumer was started.
-- Even though the customer is aware of the offset, if kafka can not hold the data for the consumer, the consumer will not be able to read the data.
+- Manually specifying the offset can lead to a situation where the consumer does not read all records if done incorrectly.
+- Kafka however will keep the records for a certain amount of time, so the consumer can still read the records if the offset is set to a value that is lower than the current offset.

 ## E04-03: Disable auto commit